|CAM, A FEMALE CARDINAL|

 In the meantime, I will always remember Ms. Saphir's willingness to share info in the two phone conversations that we had; and I often attribute the pleasure I have in my house finches to her!
 These sweet birds still come here to nosh, as seen in the images below.

-And as you can surmise, they enjoy noshing and having a convo.
-(BTW, the last image in the series above is one you might recognize from a previous post here on Blogger.)
+And as you can surmise, they enjoy noshing and having a convo. (incidentally, the last image in the series above is one you might recognize from a previous post here on Blogger.)

 I'm not the only one in my garden who derives pleasure from the little house finches; the Mourning Doves seem to appreciate them too, as evidenced by the image below.